 An ELI Member Seminar

-If you are an ELI member and are logged onto the Members site, you will see links below to available materials/recordings from the session.
-If you are not an ELI member but would like to have access to archived sessions like this one, go HERE to see the many benefits of individual membership.
+If you are an ELI member and are logged onto the Members site, you will see links below to available speaker presentations/recordings from this session.
+If you are not an ELI member but would like to have access to archived sessions like this one, go HERE to see the many benefits of membership and how to join.